ArturoDent/find-and-transform/README.md

 ## TODO

 * Add more error messages, like if a capture group used in replace but none in the find.
-* Add notifications for mispellings in the options.
+* Add notifications for mispellings in the options?
 * Internally modify `replace` key name to avoid `string.replace` workarounds.
 * Explore adding a command `setCategory` setting.
 Separate category for Search Panel commands?
 * Explore more string operations (e.g., `substring()`, `trim()`, `++`) in the replace settings/args?
 * Explore replacing with current match index?
-* Explore supporting conditionals, like in snippets: `${2:+yada}`
-* Explore supporting `cursorMoveSelect` argument in searches across files.
-Run a `findInCurentFile` afterwards?
 * Resolve `${lineNumber}` for each cursor/selection.
 Need new api?
+* Support the  `preserveCase` option in  `findInCurrentFile`.

 ## Release Notes